paradisetechsoftsolutions/Basic_docker/README.md

 ## Steps to add user in docker
 <ol>
 <li><strong>Why sudo :-</strong> </br>
-We have to use <strong>'sudo'</strong> command to run docker commands because docker container run  <strong>user 'root'</strong> we have to join the docker group, when your system join docker group after that we can  run docker command without <strong>sudo</strong>.</li></br>
+We have to use <strong>'sudo'</strong> command to run docker commands because docker container run  <strong>user 'root'</strong> we have to join the docker group, when your system join docker group after that one can  run docker command without <strong>sudo</strong>.</li></br>
 <li><strong>'USER'</strong> is your system name, command to add user. </br>
 <strong>$user</strong> will pick system user</li>
   <ol>